What Is The Primary Function Of The Plasma Membrane

 • Charge: Charged molecules (ions) are generally impermeable to the lipid bilayer and require ion channels or carrier proteins to cross the membrane.

-• Transport proteins: These proteins facilitate the movement of specific molecules across the membrane, either by providing a channel or by binding to the molecule and undergoing a conformational change.
+• Transport proteins: These proteins allow the movement of specific molecules across the membrane, either by providing a channel or by binding to the molecule and undergoing a conformational change.

 Mechanisms of Membrane Transport